Warts and Verrucas

 How can I prevent warts and verrucas?

-Unfortunately, there's no true way to prevent warts from developing.
+Unfortunately, there is no foolproof way to prevent warts from developing.

 Despite this, there are ways you can reduce your risk of catching warts from others: